alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 Yes, it can be expensive;
 but meanwhile we are gambling on our planet.

-This excellent source from Alfredo García is sadly only in Spanish:
+This excellent book from Alfredo García is sadly only in Spanish:
 [Nuclear Energy Will Save the World](https://www.planetadelibros.com/libro-la-energia-nuclear-salvara-el-mundo/312496).
-Thankfully, the world seems to be warming up to the idea of nuclear power, despite some holdovers from the 1980s like (shame) [Greenpeace](https://www.greenpeace.org/international/story/52758/reasons-why-nuclear-energy-not-way-green-and-peaceful-world/).
+Thankfully, the world seems to be warming up to the idea of nuclear power, despite some holdouts from the 1980s like (shame) [Greenpeace](https://www.greenpeace.org/international/story/52758/reasons-why-nuclear-energy-not-way-green-and-peaceful-world/).

 Yes, renewable energy is great and all, but sometimes there is no wind at night.
 Until we find a way to safely and conveniently store energy, we need to do something **now**.
+And that something is nuclear fission.

 # 🤔 Conclusion